Arlo

 Poke is a personal AI assistant that lives in your messaging apps (iMessage, WhatsApp, Telegram) for individual productivity.
 Arlo is an AI colleague for work that runs across iMessage, Slack, Microsoft Teams, and phone calls, with governed tool access, approvals, and a full audit trail.
 Poke fits one person; Arlo fits a team.

 You talk to both Poke and Arlo like a person, but they're built for different jobs.
-Poke, made by The Interaction Company, is a personal assistant that lives in your messaging apps and helps you run your own digital life.
+Poke is a personal assistant that lives in your messaging apps and helps you run your own digital life.
+It was built by The Interaction Company, which Cognition — the AI lab behind the Devin coding agent — acquired on 23 July 2026 in a deal reported in the low nine figures.
 Arlo is an AI colleague for work.
 It runs in the channels your team already uses, takes real actions through tool access that's governed and approved, and logs everything it does.

 Want a sharp, proactive assistant just for you?
 Poke is a strong consumer pick.
 Want something your whole team can lean on inside its existing workflows, with reviewer approvals and admin controls?
 That's the gap Arlo fills.